-- He or she has been baptized into the faith of the General Church of the New Jerusalem or into one of the following sister New Church organizations: The Lord's New Church (Nova Hierosalyma), The Swedenborgian Church of North America (Convention), the General Conference of the New Church (UK and New Zealand), the Swedenborg Association of Australia, the New Church in Australia, or any other recognized New Church organization: or - At least one of the student's parents is a member of the General Church of the New Jerusalem or one of the sister New Church organizations listed above.
+- He or she has been baptized into the faith of the General Church of the New Jerusalem or into one of the following sister New Church organizations: The Lord's New Church (Nova Hierosalyma), The Swedenborgian Church of North America (Convention), the General Conference of the New Church (UK and New Zealand), the Swedenborg Association of Australia, the New Church in Australia, or any other recognized New Church organization; or - At least one of the student's parents is a member of the General Church of the New Jerusalem or one of the sister New Church organizations listed above.

-New Church Grant applications must be submitted annually.
-These grants may applied only toward tuition.
+New Church Grant applications must be submitted during the 1st year of enrollment.
+Applications will be accepted during subsequent years, however the award will not be backdated to a prior year.
 Part-time students are eligible to receive pro-rated New Church grants.